How to Apply for the CNA Program

 - Once Steps 1 - 6 have been completed and verified, you will be cleared to register online.
 Someone from the Health Sciences Office will contact you so that you can enroll.

-- Purchase a CNA Handbook and Mosby’s Nurse Assistant Textbook/Workbook (most current edition) before the start of class.
+- Purchase Mosby’s Nurse Assistant Textbook/Workbook (most current edition) before the start of class.

 - Attendance at the first 3 weeks of class IS MANDATORY.
 Punctuality and attendance are carefully monitored to ensure that all students complete the state mandated hourly requirements in theory and clinical.
 You will be dropped from the course of you miss class in the first 3 weeks.